WKKB: History

 The smooth jazz format ended on June 14, 1996, when it was sold to Urso Broadcasting.
 WOTB then changed to WDGF and began simulcasting WDGE for a brief time.
 In February 1997, WDGF became a 1970s oldies and disco station as "100.3 The Beat".
 After stunting with a three-day electronic countdown, WDGF then became classic hits as WHKK "100FM The Hawk" on October 10, 1997.
 During this time, 99.7 entered into simulcasting WHKK.
 Both stations then became all-1980s hits as "Z100" with the 100.3 frequency adopting the WZRI callsign.

 In October 2002, WHKK's studios were moved to Fairhaven, Massachusetts, with Citadel Broadcasting sister stations WBSM and WFHN.
 On October 31, the calls were changed to the current WKKB, and the station began targeting the South Coast region of Massachusetts by flipping to a rock format as "100.3 KKB"; the first song on KKB was "You Shook Me All Night Long" by AC/DC.
 During its run as a rock station, WKKB served as the Providence and South Coast affiliate of the Patriots Rock Radio Network.

-In January 2005, Citadel sold WKKB and WAKX to Davidson Media Group; WKKB took on its current format on February 1 of that year.
+In January 2005, Citadel sold WKKB and WAKX to Davidson Media Group; WKKB changed to tropical music as "Latina 100.3" on February 1 of that year.
 WKKB was one of four stations sold to Red Wolf Broadcasting in 2015.